-Once upon a time, there was a Snow Queen. . . and a Nightingale. -You know how the story goes.

 The third mannequin wore a black transparent dress with long flared sleeves and a pointed hat, posing as the witch from the Tinderbox.
 All made in silk organza.

-But, I was just thinking, that they might as well do as wedding-dresses.
-If you imagine them in the right fabric and colours of course. -For the dramatic bride, who wants to make a statement perhaps.
+But, I was just thinking, that these costumes also might do as wedding-dresses as well.
+If you imagine them in the right fabric and colors of course. -For the dramatic bride, who wants to make a statement perhaps.

-Get inspiration from my previous posts or take a look at Wedding dresses in the top menu, for more.
+Get inspiration from my previous posts or take a look at Designer- and Wedding dresses in the top menu, for more.